tianangthang7/tianangthang7.github.io/index.md

 excerpt: "My name is Nguyen Hoang Anh.
 I am currently working at ZaloPay as a Data Scientist.
 This blog is a place for me to organize and share the knowledge that I know."
 layout: page
 ---
+My name is Nguyen Hoang Anh.
+I am currently working at ZaloPay as a Data Scientist.
+This blog is a place for me to organize and share the knowledge that I know.